Toma400/Baedoor_Encyclopaedia/Author.md

 ---
 ### 🖼️ DRAWINGS
 This section will contain artworks I consider "official", as cataloguing all drawings would simply take too much time and be extremely chaotic.
+Click on the picture for bigger resolution.

 🧿 **Pure Drawings**